lambtron/nightmare-craigslist/README.md

 [Nightmare](https://github.com/segmentio/nightmare) plugin for Craigslist.com

+### .setLocation(location)

+WIP.
+Set location of Craigslist.
+Needs to be called before any other functions.

 ### .login(email, password)

+WIP.
 Login to a Craigslist account.
 Both email and password are passed as strings.
+Optional.

+### .search(query, cb)

+WIP.
+Query and get results.
+Callback signature is `cb(results)`.
+Results will be an array of objects.

-### .search(query)
+### .getListing(url, cb)

-WIP
+WIP.
+Get a specific listing.
+Callback signature is `cb(listing)`.
+Results will be an object, plain text, or HTML.

 ### .createListing()